-What is Academic dishonesty.
-Action During the Writing Appearance of the Finished Process Product WHEN RESEARCHING, NOTE-TAKING, AND INTERVIEWING Mark everything that is someone else's words with a big Q (for quote) or with big quotation marks Indicate in your notes which ideas are taken from sources (S) and which are your own insights (ME) Record all relevant documentation information in your notes Proofread and check with your notes (or photocopies of sources) to make sure that anything taken from your notes is acknowledged in some combination of ways listed below: • In-text citation • Footnotes • Bibliography • Quotation marks • Indirect quotation WHEN PARAPHRASING AND SUMMARIZING First, write your paraphrase and summary without looking at the original text, so you rely only on your memory.
-Next, check your version with the original for content accuracy, and mistakenly borrowed phrases Begin your summary with a statement giving credit to the source: According to Jonathan Kozol Put any unique words or phrases that you cannot change, or do not want to change, in quotation marks "savage inequities" exist throughout our educational system (Kozol) WHEN QUOTING DIRECTLY Keep the person's name near the quote in your notes and in your paper Select those direct quotes that make the most impact in your paper -too many direct quotes may lessen your credibility and interfere with your style Mention the person's name either in the beginning of the quote, in the middle, or in the end Put the quotation marks around the text you are quoting Indicate added phrases in brackets ([]) and omitted text in ellipses () WHEN QUOTING INDIRECTLY Keep the person's name near the text in your notes and in your paper Rewrite the key ideas using different words and Mention the person's name either in the beginning of the information, in the middle, or in the end the original text that your words and sentence structures are different than the original text ------------------- --
+what is Academic disnonesty?
+T , Action During the Writing Appearance of the Finished Process Product WHEN RESEARCHING, NOTE-TAKING, AND INTERVIEWING Mark everything that is someone else's words with a big Q (for quote) or with big quotation marks Indicate in your notes which ideas are taken from sources (S) and which are your own insights (ME) Record all relevant documentation information in your notes Proofread and check with your notes (or photocopies of sources) to make sure that anything taken from your notes is acknowledged in some combination of ways listed below: In-text citation Footnotes Bibliography Quotation marks Indirect quotation WHEN PARAPHRASING AND SUMMARIZING First, write your paraphrase and summary without looking at the original text, so you rely only on your memory.
+Next, check your version with the original for content accuracy, and mistakenly borrowed phrases Begin your summary with a statement giving credit to the source: According to Jonathan Kozol Put any unique words or phrases that you cannot change, or do not want to change, in quotation marks "savage inequities" exist throughout our educational system (Kozol) WHEN QUOTING DIRECTLY Keep the person's name near the quote in your notes and in your paper Select those direct quotes that make the most impact in your paper -too many direct quotes may lessen your credibility and interfere with your style Mention the person's name either in the beginning of the quote, in the middle, or in the end Put the quotation marks around the text you are quoting Indicate added phrases in brackets ([]) and omitted text in ellipses ()

+WHEN QUOTING INDIRECTLY Keep the person's name near the text in your notes and in your paper Rewrite the key ideas using different words and sentence structures than the original text Mention the person's name either in the beginning of the information, in the middle, or in the end Double check to make sure that your words and sentence structures are different than the original text ------------------------- -- --

-Identifying Who You Are On Campus ..!
+Identifying Who You Are On Campus\ ..!